 - Seven individual coaching sessions

-The program will begin with a reception dinner followed by a three-day workshop.
-This workshop will lay the foundation of the entire program.
+The program will begin with a brief introduction session and reception followed by a three-day workshop.
+This workshop, which takes place two weeks after the introduction session, will lay the foundation of the entire program.
 Participants will engage with local and regional experts and have opportunities to develop and deepen relationships with each other.

 The full group will come together at least three other times throughout the year, for a total of five additional days of workshops.